tidymodels/survivalauc/README.md

 [![R-CMD-check](https://github.com/tidymodels/survivalauc/workflows/R-CMD-check/badge.svg)](https://github.com/tidymodels/survivalauc/actions)
 <!-- badges: end -->

-The goal of survivalauc is to …
+The goal of survivalauc is to provide a function to calculate analternative method for estimating the time-dependent area under the ROC curve (AUC), sensitivity and specificity proposed in Chambless and Diao (Statistics in Medicine, 2006; 25, 3474–3486).

 ## Installation